-3.862 riders (drivers and passengers) of motorcycles were killed in traffic crashes in the EU-28 countries in 2013 (EC, 2015).
+3.952 riders (drivers and passengers) of motorcycles were killed in traffic crashes in the EU-28 countries in 2015 (EC, 2017).
 It corresponds to 15% of the total number of road deaths.
-79% of the motorcycles riders killed in traffic were 25+.
+81% of the motorcycles riders killed in traffic were older than 25 years old.

-There is a larger proportion of fatalities for riders 25 years and older in northern and western countries in 2013 as compared to 1980 when the proportion under 25 years was much higher.
+There is a larger proportion of fatalities for riders 25 years and older in northern and western countries in 2015 as compared to 1980 when the proportion under 25 years was much higher.
 The trends in number of fatalities for the two age groups combined is less consistent with the northern countries showing little change and other countries (e.g. Germany, Austria, Switzerland, Great Britain) showing a decline until 1990-1995.

-The southern countries are similar to the western and northern countries with many more motorcycle fatalities 25 years or older in 2013 and the younger age group higher in 1980.
-Of the central European countries Czech Republic and Slovenia show a strong increase in older motorcycle fatalities in recent years and a decrease in younger fatalities, with a slowly decreasing overall number as a result.
+The southern countries are similar to the western and northern countries with many more motorcycle fatalities 25 years or older in 2015 and the younger age group higher in 1980.
+Of the central European countries, Czech Republic and Slovenia show a strong increase in older motorcycle fatalities in recent years and a decrease in younger fatalities, with a slowly decreasing overall number as a result.
 Hungary forms an exception with a rather strong fall between 1990 and 1995, which was even stronger for motorcycle fatalities 25 years and older.